flowerinthenight/clockbound-client-go/README.md

 **NOTE: Unusable at the moment.
 Still under investigation but it looks like the As-Of-Timestamp value read from SHM indicates elapsed time from boot, not from Jan 1 1970 UTC (Unix epoch).
-Could the the way SHM is being read.**
+Could be the way SHM is being read.**

 ---